Support America’s National Ballet Company® DONATE NOW

 Zimmi Coker was born in Dallas, Texas and grew up in Manitou Springs, Colorado.
-She began her ballet training with her mother, Michele Coker, at the age of 10.
-Coker trained at Classic Dance Academy in Denver, where she performed the roles of Diamond Fairy in The Sleeping Beauty, Spring Fairy in Cinderella, the lead female variation in Paquita and Sugar Plum Fairy, Snow Queen and Clara in The Nutcracker.
+She began her ballet training with her mother, Michele Coker, at the age of 10 and continued training at Classic Dance Academy in Denver.
 At age 13, Coker competed in the Youth America Grand Prix semi-finals in Denver, Colorado and won the YAGP award for the Junior category.
 Coker also placed first in the Denver Ballet Guild competition and won the Florence Ruston Medallion for overall excellence.
 Coker attended American Ballet Theatre’s Summer Intensive for three years and was invited to join the ABT Jacqueline Kennedy Onassis School, where she performed the principal role in Valse Fantaisie and Tarantella in Antony Tudor’s Soirée Musicale.
 In 2014, Coker traveled to Russia to represent the ABT JKO School at the Premio Roma Jia Ruskaja.

 Coker joined American Ballet Theatre as an apprentice in November 2017 and became a member of the corps de ballet in June 2018.
-Her repertoire with the Company includes an Odalisque in Le Corsaire, one of the Nutcracker’s Sisters in Alexei Ratmansky’s The Nutcracker, Callirhoe’s Maid in Of Love and Rage, The Rose in The Seasons, Red Riding Hood in Ratmansky’s The Sleeping Beauty, a little swan and the Polish Princess in Swan Lake and featured roles in Deuce Coupe, Dream within a Dream (deferred) and In the Upper Room.
-Coker created a consort in A Gathering of Ghosts and a featured role in A Time There Was.
+Her repertoire with the Company includes an Odalisque in Le Corsaire, Lead Gypsy in Don Quixote, Columbine, the Chinese Dance, and one of the Nutcracker’s Sisters in Alexei Ratmansky’s The Nutcracker, Callirhoe’s Maid in Of Love and Rage, the Youngest Sister in Pillar of Fire, The Rose in The Seasons, Red Riding Hood in Ratmansky’s The Sleeping Beauty, the pas de trois, a little swan, and the Polish Princess in Swan Lake, and featured roles in Bernstein in a Bubble, Deuce Coupe, Dream within a Dream (deferred), and In the Upper Room.
+Coker created a consort in A Gathering of Ghosts, a leading role in Desire, and a featured role in A Time There Was.

 ABT is grateful to Nancy Havens-Hasty for supporting the Dancer Fund in honor of Zimmi Coker.